Los Angeles vegan-friendly urban wine tasting + dining guide

 While Santa Barbara or Santa Ynez might come to mind when you think about wine tasting, there are plenty of urban wine-tasting opportunities that lurk in unexpected places right in LA’s urban playground.

 First, a quick education about wine.
 Warning, what you are about to read next might come as a shock: many wines are not vegan.
 Winemakers commonly partake in a process called “fining” in which agents are used to remove unwanted substances, achieve a certain color, etc. These agents might include egg whites, casein (a milk protein), bone fragments and fish bladder.
-We know, gross.
+And vegan or not, no one wants a bunch of mystery additives and ingredients in your wine.

 For the conscientious wine-drinking consumer, finding wine that is actually vegan is a challenge.
 Current labeling laws do not require any disclosures on wine, beer, or liquors about ingredients or processes; currently, 76 commercial additives are allowed in wine.
 Many wineries may in fact be vegan, but most don't lead with it on their labels, websites or tasting rooms.
 BevVeg, the first certified vegan wine certification, is the leading organization diligently working to help winemakers adopt its “BevVeg” certification, but many winemakers have not adopted the label—yet.